Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: The Key Computation

 Let $T_s\in \mathcal{H}(G,I)$ be the generator that corresponds to $s$.
 Let $1_x\in S(X)^I$ be the characteristic function of $x$.

-In remaining part of this Section we will translate the problem of computing $T_s1_x$ to a combinatorial problem about $H$ orbits of chambers in $\B_G$, the building of $G$.
+In the remainder of this section, we translate the problem of computing $1_xT_s$ to a combinatorial problem about $H$ orbits of chambers in $\B_G$, the building of $G$.

-We begin with the following Lemma: \begin{lemma} Let $\C$ be the chamber fixed by $I$ and let $\A$ be an apartment that contains $\C$, let $s\in \Tilde{\Delta}$ be an element that induces a reflection over a face of $\C$.
+We begin with the following lemma: \begin{lemma} Let $\C$ be the chamber fixed by $I$ and let $\A$ be an apartment that contains $\C$.
+Let $s\in \Tilde{\Delta}$ be an element that induces a reflection over a facet of $\C$.

-The set of chambers $Is\C$ is the set of all chambers that contain $\C\cap s\C$ which are different from $\C$ and its size is $q=\#k$. \end{lemma}
+The set of chambers $Is\C$ is the set of all chambers that contain $\C\cap s\C$ and are different from $\C$ and its size is $q$, the size of the residue field of $F$. \end{lemma}

 \begin{proof} Denote $f=\C \cap s\C$.
 The chamber $s\C$ contains $f$ and $I$ fixes $f$ so every chamber in $Is\C$ contains $f$.